ArmadilloMike/yt-spotify-sync/README.md

 # yt-spotify-sync
 A CLI to sync a YouTube and Spotify playlist to have the same songs

+# This is an old version updated version is avalible on branch main[https://github.com/ArmadilloMike/yt-spotify-sync/tree/main]

 ## Features

  - Sync the songs on your spotify playlist to youtube and vise versa